Product Center

 1. Pain Points of Traditional Identity Authentication

-2. Defects of Single-Modal Biometric Recognition
+2. Deficiencies of Single-Modal Biometric Recognition

-3. Specific Problems in Actual Scenarios
+3. Specific Issues in Real-World Scenarios

 Tech Empowers Security

-Realizing The Digital Interconnection of All Things
+Realizing the Digital Interconnection of All Things

 Dedicated to the research and development of core visual algorithm technologies, product innovation and industry applications, empowering AI+ diversified scenarios, facilitating industrial upgrading